 The two types of planting material are indeed very different.
 While TC plantlets have functional leaves and a relatively well-developed root system at the time of planting, pared suckers have had their leaves, roots and various amounts of their pseudostem removed before planting.
 Lacking roots for nutrient uptake and leaves for photosynthesis, the pared suckers depend on their reserves to establish the new plant.
 This alone should give TC plants a ‘head start’ that may explain some of the differences between them and conventional material.

 A number of observations are consistent with the ‘head start’ hypothesis.
-I found 13 published studies that compared TC plants with conventional planting material (C plants) in the plant crop, for a total of 42 comparisons.
+I found 13 published studies1 that compared TC plants with conventional planting material (C plants) in the plant crop, for a total of 42 comparisons.
 In many of the comparisons, the TC plants produced, as expected, a larger bunch than the C plants.
 But they also flowered earlier.
 Since bunch weight is influenced by the climatic conditions before flowering (which affect fruit and hand number) and after flowering (which affect fruit filling), part of the difference in bunch weight between TC plants and C plants could be due to their different flowering times.
 The effect of climate on bunch weight is pronounced in the subtropics (figure 6 in Robinson and Human 1988 or figure 5.5 in the 2nd edition of Bananas and Plantains), but also occurs in the tropics (Khayat et al. 2004).

 Influence of climatic conditions on bunch weight